 Visiting students are responsible for their own room and board.
 It is strongly recommended that you make housing arrangements prior to arriving in the Providence area.
 Housing can be expensive and difficult to find on a short-term basis.

-Alternatively, dormitory housing is available at Gerry House, Rhode Island Hospital, if you sign up for clinical electives at Rhode Island Hospital, Hasbro Hospital, Miriam Hospital, or Women & Infants' Hospital.
+Dormitory housing may be offered to you at Rhode Island Hospital, if you sign up for clinical electives at Rhode Island Hospital, Hasbro Hospital, Miriam Hospital, or Women & Infants' Hospital.
 These students will be contacted by the Office of Graduate Medical Education regarding housing once their assignment is made.
-Gerry House accommodation is spartan and not recommended for a long stay.
+This accommodation is spartan and not recommended for a long stay.

 When making housing decisions, understand that Providence is a city.
 It has desirable areas to live and also less desirable or somewhat unsafe areas.
 If you wish to check the location you are considering before you commit to a location, you may email Hilary_Sweigart@Brown.edu for advice.
 Hilary does not arrange for housing for students.

 An additional resource for housing is the Brown University Auxiliary Housing Office which lists advertisements from people wishing to find roommates or to sublet at http://www.brown.edu/Administration/Auxiliary_Housing/Listings/.
 Be aware that on-campus auxiliary housing can be VERY expensive.

 Alternatively, check out the Regency Plaza Apartments in downtown Providence at http://www.chr-apartments.com/regency-plaza-apartments.
 This is an expensive option.